romeomaryns/sprangular/README.md

 Visit your app at http://localhost:4200/

-proxies for api calls can be configured in proxy.json file.
+Proxies for api calls can be configured in proxy.json file.
+Default configuration assumes that your api is running at localhost:8080

 ## TESTING ANGULAR FRONTEND